andresfgc/CRM_Django/README.md

 1. register and login.
 2. create, update and delete records.
 3. change customer status between Record, Contact & Client.
-4. viesualize customer data according to their statuses.
+4. visualize customer data according to their statuses.

 The deployed application can be found at [CRM](https://crm-afgc-3efdf830ce47.herokuapp.com/)